 Payments for travel expenses and meal allowances that are made to employees may generally be tax-deductible.

 Contractual fines and penalties are generally tax deductible on a cash basis.
 Non-contractual fines are not tax deductible.

 Road tax, real estate tax, and most other taxes, with the exception of income taxes, are deductible, as are social security contributions paid by an employer with respect to employees.

 Fees paid to members of other statutory bodies of companies (i.e. board of directors of joint stock companies and cooperatives) for their services are deductible for tax purposes.

 Net operating losses

-Losses incurred in a tax year may be carried forward to offset taxable profits generated in the following 5 tax years.
-There is not limitation as to the amount of the tax losses that can be such carried forward.
-From 2020, tax losses may also be carried back for 2 years.
+Losses incurred in a tax year may be carried forward to offset taxable profits generated in the following five tax years.
+There is no limitation as to the amount of the tax losses that can be carried forward.
+From 2020, tax losses may also be carried back for two years.
 The maximum amount of the loss that can be carried back is CZK 30 million.